SimoNonnis/xchange/README.md

 # Exchange rate between pockets

-Open cloning the repo, open your terminal and type: `yarn && yarn start`.
+After cloning the repo, open your terminal and type: `yarn && yarn start` to start the app.
 Run the tests with `yarn test`.